 Another form of thin records is under-utilising Amazon Author tools.
 Once signed up with Amazon Author Central (for Australia or US), you can access the back end and:

 - Claim all books already published with your name on them (wherever that may have been)

 - Put in your blog feed

-- On book page, once logged in, fill out ‘endorsements’ and ‘about the author’ in your book page’s appropriate sections.
+- On book page, once logged in, fill out ‘endorsements’ in your book page’s appropriate sections.

-Also grab a widget code for advertising your book on your author blog sidebar.
-This is easier if you are an Amazon Associates member.
+Also grab a widget code there, for advertising your book on your author blog sidebar.
+This is a wee bit easier if you are an Amazon Associates affiliate.

 For an enhanced ‘book previewer’, you can also buy one made for you from Nielsen or through MyIdentifiers.
 Nielsen offer Book2Look, for $110 for two books (i.e. AUD55 each), though you’ll be the one setting each up.

-Here is my Abundance Book page, where I just placed a Goodreads review onto the Amazon sales page from the back of Amazon Author Central.
+Example: this is my Amazon Abundance Book page, where I placed a Goodreads review on the Amazon sales page from the back of Amazon Author Central.

 Encouraging Library Orders